kpotschi/bingo/README.md

 - the responsiveness is not truly smart
 - no accessability features added
-- color contrasts might be inferior
+- color contrasts might be weird
 - i'm sure there's ways to shorten the code
+- could refactor stylesheets to SASS and BEM naming

 ## what i'm happy about